 How to treat acute duodenitis?

-Treatment of duodenitis with gastritis in the acute phase in the early days involves gastric lavage, strict bed rest and hunger.
-After that, it is necessary to treat the disease with the help of anticholinergic and antispasmodic drugs, enveloping and astringent drugs.
-Be sure to follow the diet for duodenitis No. 1.
+Treatment of duodenitis with gastritis in acute phase in the first days it involves gastric lavage, strict bed rest and hunger.
+After this, the disease must be treated with anticholinergic and antispasmodics, enveloping and astringent drugs.
+Be sure to follow a diet for duodenitis No. 1.

 How to treat chronic duodenitis in adults?

-Treatment of the chronic form of duodenitis in most cases occurs in a hospital.
-Classical drug therapy includes:
+Treatment of chronic duodenitis in most cases occurs in a hospital.
+To the classic drug therapy includes:

 • enzymes;

-• drugs that reduce the secretion of hydrochloric acid (tablets "Ranitidine").
+• drugs that reduce the secretion of hydrochloric acid (ranitidine tablets).

-An individual scheme of pharmacological therapy is selected for each patient, depending on the form and clinical features of the disease.
+Each patient is selected an individual pharmacological therapy regimen depending on the form and clinical features diseases.

-As a rule, all necessary activities are carried out at home.
+As a rule, everything necessary measures carried out at home.
 To speed up recovery, it is recommended to avoid stress, give up alcohol and smoking.
-The patient needs proper rest and sleep, light physical activity and walks.
-During the period of remission, patients with duodenitis are shown spa treatment.
+The patient needs good rest and sleep, light exercise and walks.
+During the period of remission, patients with duodenitis are recommended to undergo sanatorium-resort treatment.

-The prognosis with regular monitoring and timely treatment is favorable, with duodenitis caused by duodenostasis, after measures aimed at eliminating stagnation, inflammatory symptoms subside and, as a rule, cure.
+The prognosis with regular observation and timely treatment is favorable; in case of duodenitis caused by duodenostasis, after measures aimed at eliminating stagnation, inflammatory symptoms subside and, as a rule, a cure occurs.

-Clinical examination of patients includes their registration, periodic medical examination in autumn and spring with an outpatient examination and anti-relapse preventive treatment.
+Clinical examination of patients includes their registration, periodic medical examination in the fall and spring with outpatient examination and anti-relapse preventive treatment.

 Nutrition and diet

-With duodenitis, the patient is prescribed dietary nutrition, usually diet No. 1 (according to Pevzner), which excludes the use of foods that irritate the gastric mucosa and duodenum.
-After the exacerbation of duodenitis subsides, the patient is transferred to diet No. 2 or No. 5, and in case of reduced tolerance to dairy products, diet No. 4, after which they are transferred to 4B.
-During the period of remission, you can apply diet number 15.
+In case of duodenitis, the patient is prescribed a dietary diet, usually diet No. 1 (according to Pevzner), which excludes the consumption of foods that irritate the gastric mucosa and duodenum.
+After the exacerbation of duodenitis subsides, the patient is transferred to diet No. 2 or No. 5, and in case of reduced tolerance to dairy products, diet No. 4, after which he is transferred to 4B.
+During the period of remission, you can use diet No. 15.

 • cereal and pureed soups,

-• low-fat varieties of meat and fish, better in the form of cutlets, meatballs and meatballs,
+• low-fat varieties meat and fish, preferably in the form of cutlets, meatballs and meatballs,

 • baked fruits, stewed vegetables,